kaneki780/Blockchain-With-Java/README.md

 - `KeyPairGenerator`: Used for generating public-private key pairs for ECDSA.
 - `Signature`: Used for creating and verifying digital signatures using ECDSA.
 - `SecureRandom`: Used for generating secure random numbers, essential for cryptographic operations.

+Integration of BouncyCastleProvider and GsonBuilder

+In the Blockchain in Java project, the BouncyCastleProvider and GsonBuilder are utilized to enhance the security and facilitate JSON serialization/deserialization, respectively.

+BouncyCastleProvider
+The BouncyCastleProvider is a cryptographic service provider (provider) that implements various cryptographic algorithms and protocols.
+In this project, it is added to the security providers using the line:

+Security.addProvider(new org.bouncycastle.jce.provider.BouncyCastleProvider());

+This line ensures that the Bouncy Castle cryptographic library is available for use in the project.
+Bouncy Castle provides support for additional cryptographic algorithms beyond those included in the default Java Cryptography Extension (JCE), making it a valuable addition for implementing secure cryptographic operations.

+GsonBuilder
+The GsonBuilder class is part of the Google Gson library, which is used for JSON serialization and deserialization in Java.
+In this project, GsonBuilder is imported using the line:

+import com.google.gson.GsonBuilder;

+GsonBuilder provides a flexible and customizable way to configure Gson instances for JSON processing.
+It allows you to set various options such as pretty printing, date format, field naming policy, and exclusion strategies.

+In the project, GsonBuilder is used in the StringUtility class to serialize Java objects to JSON format using the getJson() method.
+This method is employed for generating JSON representations of objects, particularly for debugging purposes and generating readable output.

+Usage in the Project
+BouncyCastleProvider: The BouncyCastleProvider is added to the security providers in the main method of the Blockchain class.
+This ensures that the Bouncy Castle cryptographic algorithms and services are available throughout the project for tasks such as cryptographic hashing and digital signature generation.

+GsonBuilder: The GsonBuilder is utilized in the StringUtility class to provide a convenient way to generate JSON representations of objects.
+This functionality is used, for example, in printing detailed information about transactions and blocks during the execution of the project's main method.

+By integrating BouncyCastleProvider and GsonBuilder into the project, the Blockchain in Java project benefits from enhanced cryptographic capabilities and streamlined JSON processing, contributing to its functionality, security, and ease of use.

 # Working
 ![Screenshot 2024-04-15 052731](https://github.com/kaneki780/Blockchain-With-Java/assets/111025359/c62401bd-6f07-4cbd-9086-fe3852f7bbf0)